siemens/ix/packages/documentation/docs/icon-library/_icon_code.md

 ## Integrate external icons

 ### Technical requirements
-- Supported icon format is SVG.
+- Supported icon format is SVG
-- Each icon is a single SVG file, Sprites are not supported yet.
+- Each icon is a single SVG file, Sprites are not supported yet
 - The icon has a size of 512✕512 (width, height and viewBox)
-- All color information within the SVG will be ignored.
+- All color information within the SVG will be ignored
-- For visual and formal requirements see guidelines tab.
+- For visual and formal requirements see guidelines tab above

 ```tsx
   <ix-icon name="./assets/my-icon.svg"></ix-icon>